kyberdrb/IBS/README.md

             "${HOME}/git/kyberdrb/clean_pacman_cache_dir/cmake-build-release/clean_pacman_cache_dir"

-    1. Check the logs.
-The program will tell you where they are.
+    1. Check the logs with following command.
+The program will tell you where the logs are.
+For example:

+                less "${HOME}/.config/cpmcd/logs/2022_10_10-14_23_52.log"

-    1. Now run the program again.
+    1. Now run the program again, but with elevated priviledges, to allow moving files:

             sudo "${HOME}/git/kyberdrb/clean_pacman_cache_dir/cmake-build-release/clean_pacman_cache_dir"

-        Check the logs again, if you want to see what just happened.
+        Check the logs again, if you want to see what files had been moved.

+            less "${HOME}/.config/cpmcd/logs/2022_10_10-14_38_09.log"

-    1. Delete the package files
+    1. Delete the package files directory:

+        First, check free space with

+            df -h

+        Delete the package files directory

             sudo rm -rf "/var/cache/pacman/pkg/PACKAGE_FILES_FOR_VERSIONS_OTHER_THAN_LOCALLY_INSTALLED/"

         Gained free space on disk, thus less time during cloning.
+Check again with

+            df -h

 1. `clonezilla_bootable_uefi_usb_creator` - backup entire harddrive by clonning

     1. Execute command

-            lsblk

-    1. Look at the output of the command

-    1. Insert a USB drive the Clonezilla will boot from

-    1. Execute command

-            lsblk

-        Look at the output of the command again and see what entries had been added - the added entry is the USB drive.
-Let's say it's listed under the name 'sdb'
+            "${HOME}/git/kyberdrb/clonezilla_bootable_uefi_usb_creator/make_clonezilla_usb.sh"

+        Use commands from help to make an overview and select the USB drive name that you want to install Clonezilla onto.

     1. Create the UEFI bootable USB drive with Clonezilla

             "${HOME}/git/kyberdrb/clonezilla_bootable_uefi_usb_creator/make_clonezilla_usb.sh" sdb

     After the USB had been prepared, close up all work, reboot, invoke the boot menu and select the USB drive with Clonezilla with an UEFI boot mode.
-Then continue as usual.
+I like to do a disk clone for immediately swappable drive.

 ## Update suite - `update_arch`